xmos/lib_camera/README.md

 # Camera framework
-Repository to manipulate cameras using the XCORE.AI sensor
+This repository serves as a comprehensive software solution for camera manipulation using the XCORE.AI sensor.

 ## Structure
 - **examples**    : examples for taking pictures with the explorer board